European Alumnae Symposium

-Participants will be welcomed with Latvian rhubarb champagne and Latvian folk music by the ensemble CANTATA between 4:30–5:00 p.m., followed by the opening address from the chair of the European Alumnae Council and a welcome by the Riga Council and Mount Holyoke College Acting President Sonya Stephens.
+Participants will be welcomed with Latvian rhubarb champagne and Latvian folk music by the ensemble CANTATA between 4:30–5:00 p.m., followed by the opening address from the chair of the European Alumnae Council and a welcome by Nils Ušakovs, Mayor of Riga, Nancy Bikoff Pettit, US ambassador to the Republic of Latvia, and Mount Holyoke College Acting President Sonya Stephens.

 Concert at St. Peter’s Church (19 Skārņu St.)

 Violin and piano concert performed by Mount Holyoke College music professors Linda Laderach and Larry Schipull.
 The enlightening ﬁfty-minute musical program will be comprised of twentieth-century composers from the US and Latvia.

 Ferry Ride to Riga Sunset Lounge by River Boat

 River Boat “VECRĪGA” – a modern and popular passenger boat—will take us on the Daugava River to Riga Sunset Lounge.
 The ferry’s location is a ﬁve- to seven-minute walk from St. Peter’s Church.
 A guide will be on hand to bring us there.
 If you do not wish to ride the ferry, the restaurant is approximately twelve minutes by taxi.

 Opening Buffet Dinner at Riga Sunset Lounge (5k–14 Andrejostas St.)